orsonteodoro/muslx32/README.txt

 Current goals:  get popular packages and necessary developer tools working on the platform/profile for widespread adoption.

 Why musl and x32 and Gentoo?
 Musl because it is lightweight.
 X32 because it reduces memory usage.
 Alpine Linux, an embedded mini distro, had Firefox tagging my USB for many tabs resulting in a big slow down.
 I was really disappointed about Alpine and the shortcomings of the other previously tested distros.
 It was many times slower than the RAM based distros such as Linux Mint and Slax, so there was a motivation to work on muslx32 for Gentoo.
-Tiny Linux packages were pretty much outdated.  blueness said that he wouldn't make muslx32 as top priority or it wasn't his job to do or after the hardened gcc patches for the platform were ready, so I decided to just do it myself without the hardened part.
+Tiny Linux and Slax packages were pretty much outdated.  blueness said that he wouldn't make muslx32 as top priority or it wasn't his job to do or after the hardened gcc patches for the platform were ready, so I decided to just do it myself without the hardened part.

 Disadvantages of this platform:  No binary packages work (e.g. spotify, genymotion, virtualbox, etc.).
 Some assembly optimizations are not enabled.
 Some assembly based packages don't work.
 It is not multilib.

 Other recommendations?
 Use -Os and use kernel zswap+zbud to significantly reduce swapping.
 Use cache to ram for Firefox if using Gentoo from a usbstick.

 You need use crossdev to build this.
 Crossdev is used to build the cross-compile toolchain.
 Use the cross-compile toolchain to build system.
 Use the system to build world.
 The result is a stage 3/4 image like the tarball you download from Gentoo.
-It sound easy but there are a lot of broken ebuilds and packages that need patches.
+It sounds easy but there are a lot of broken ebuilds and packages that need patches.
 It took me several weeks to get it right.
-I give you the overlay this time so it will only take you a few days.
+I give you the overlay this time, so it will only take you a few days.

 Some patches for musl libc and x32 came from Alpine Linux (Natanael Copa), Void Linux, debian x32 port (Adam Borowski), musl overlay (Anthony G. Basile/blueness), musl-extras (Aric Belsito/lluixhi)) .... (will update this list)

 What you can do to help?:
-Clean the ebuilds with proper x32 abi and musl chost checks and submit them to Gentoo.
+-Clean the ebuilds with proper x32 abi and musl chost checks and submit them to Gentoo.
-Write assembly code for the jit based packages and assembly based packages.
+-Write assembly code for the jit based packages and assembly based packages.
-Test and patch new ebuilds for these use cases: server, web, gaming, etc, entertainment, developer.
+-Test and patch new ebuilds for these use cases: server, web, gaming, etc, entertainment, developer.
-Fix the build system to get rid of the bashrc script and odd quirks.
+-Fix the build system to get rid of the bashrc script and odd quirks.

 Expected Repositories and priorities (negative less important and positive is highest ebuilds used):